Psychiatric Disorders May Share A Genetic Link According To A New Massive Study

 “This work is starting to reshape how we think about disorders of the brain.
 If we can uncover the genetic influences and patterns of overlap between different disorders, then we might be able to better understand the root causes of these conditions – and potentially identify specific mechanisms appropriate for tailored treatments.”

-Understanding the root causes could lead us to identifying why and how psychiatric illness first manifests itself, which could result in more effective treatments.
+Understanding the root causes could lead us to identify why and how psychiatric illness first manifests itself, which could result in more effective treatments.

 Another interesting discovery of this study is one that has been explored before – the connection between mental health and physical health.
 For example, people who have had a stroke and people who have heart disease have a larger incidence of the genes associated with depression than those who don’t fall into either of these groups.

-There also appeared to be a connection between level of education and the incidence of some psychiatric disorders, with people who have a higher education or higher intelligence being more at risk for anorexia nervosa, autism spectrum disorder, and bipolar disorder.
+There also appeared to be a connection between the level of education and the incidence of some psychiatric disorders, with people who have a higher education or higher intelligence being more at risk for anorexia nervosa, autism spectrum disorder, and bipolar disorder.
 Likewise, those with a lower level of education were at a greater risk for ADHD, anxiety, and depression.
 This may not be due to genetics, however.
 It could suggest a connection between “cognitive performance in early life and the genetic risk for both psychiatric and neurological brain disorders” according to the published study.
 If this is the case, then it may be possible to reduce someone’s risk of developing certain disorders by changing certain “life-factors” early in their life.